 All full-time and certain part-time employees of Rock Nobles Community Corrections are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
 PERA administers the General Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
-Stat., chs.
+Stat. chs.
 353 and 356.

 General Employees Retirement Fund members of the Community Corrections belong to the Coordinated Plan and are covered by Social Security.
-Benefits vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).
+Benefits vest after five years of credited service.

 PERA provides retirement benefits as well as disability benefits to members and benefits to survivors upon death of eligible members.
 Benefits are established by state statute.
-Defined retirement benefits are based on a member's highest average salary for any five succesive years of allowable service, age, and years of credit at termination of service.
+Defined retirement benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.

 Two methods are used to compute benefits for General Employees Retirement Fund Coordinated Plan members.
 The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
 Under Method 1, the annuity accrual rate is 1.2 percent of average salary for each of the first ten years and 1.7 percent for each remaining year.
-Using Method 2, the annuity accrual rate is 1.7 percent for each year of service.
+Under Method 2, the annuity accrual rate is 1.7 percent for each year of service.